origin-energy/java-snapshot-testing/README.md

 ### Example: JsonObjectComparator
 The default comparator may be too strict for certain types of data.
 For example, when comparing json objects, formatting of the json string or the order of fields may not be of much importance during comparison.
-A custom serializer can help in such cases.
+A custom comparator can help in such cases.

 For example, the following will convert a json string to a Map and then perform an equals comparison so that formatting and field order are ignored.